sdziallas/comp55/docs/labs/1-JavaEclipse.md

 - [STEP 6: Write and Run](#step-6-write-and-run)
 - [STEP 7: Submit confirmation by uploading a picture to Canvas](#step-7-submit-confirmation-by-uploading-a-picture-to-canvas)

-If you are using a school computer skip down to Step 5.

 ## STEP 1: Remove any previous installations of Java that you have

 We all benefit when we use the same version of java.
-.
 To avoid confusion,
 please ***remove previous versions of java from your computer*** so that they don't get used when installing eclipse.